ssbostan/kubernetes-complete-reference/contents/concepts/architecture.md

 ## <a name="worker-nodes">Worker nodes:</a>

-Workers that were formerly called Minions are one of the most important parts of the Kubernetes cluster.
+Worker nodes that were formerly called Minions are one of the most important parts of the Kubernetes cluster.
 They are responsible for running containers.
-Kubernetes supports various container runtimes and can work with multiple runtimes at the same time.
-Each cluster should have at least one worker node.
+Kubernetes supports various container runtimes and can work with multiple container runtimes at the same time.
+Each cluster should have at least one worker node to run application containers.

 > For high availability scenarios, at least three worker nodes are recommended.